 Undergraduate Programs of Study

-The Fashion Institute of Technology offers students nearly thirty undergraduate programs that are divided between two schools: the School of Art and Design and the Jay and Patty Baker School of Business and Technology.
+Undergraduate academic paths include thirty programs that are divided between two schools: the School of Art and Design and the Jay and Patty Baker School of Business and Technology.
 The degrees earned in the School of Art and Design emphasizes the creative process of fashion design, illustration, and accessory creation.
 The School of Business and Technology, on the other hand, gives students insights into managing a fashion or design business, developing marketing strategies, and learning about the technology behind fashion production.
 Whether a student wants to take on the creative aspect or the business aspect of the fashion world, he or she will find the education required at the Fashion Institute of Technology.

 Graduate and Adult Programs of Study

-FIT understands that a working adult may find it difficult to drop everything and go back to school.
-However, the creators of this institute believe that working adults should be provided with the chance to change their careers in a dramatic way.
-To assist adults, FIT provides many degree programs that can be completed solely by attending night and weekend classes.
+The creators of this institute believe that working adults should be provided with the chance to change their careers in a dramatic way.
+To assist adults, the school provides many degree programs that can be completed solely by attending night and weekend classes.
 The application and acceptance process is identical to regular study programs, and the quality of education is no different.
 Students who attend night and weekend courses can achieve bachelor’s degrees in Graphic Design, Illustration, Fashion Merchandising Management, and more.

 Most Popular Fields of Study

-The admission process at FIT is highly selective.
-While nearly ten thousand students receive an education at FIT each year, this number is only a fraction of the thousands of students who apply.
-The application process, however, is very simple and FIT admission counselors are more than willing to walk a prospective student through the process.
+The admission process is highly selective.
+While nearly ten thousand students attend each year, this number is only a fraction of the thousands of students who apply.
+The application process, however, is very simple and admission counselors are more than willing to walk a prospective student through the process.

 After the initial application to the State University of New York, students must submit additional materials to FIT.
 These materials include an academic history report or a high school transcript as well as an original essay submitted online.
-The essay provides prospective students with a chance to explain why FIT is the perfect school for them and why they have chosen to pursue a career in fashion or design.
+The essay provides prospective students with a chance to explain why they have chosen to pursue a career in fashion or design.

 Students hoping to be accepted into the School of Art and Design must also submit a portfolio.
 This portfolio should be carefully designed and selected to provide the admission staff with the best and most accurate representation of a student’s skills and talent.